syndicate-storage/syndicate-storage.github.io/_developer/code-documentation.md

 #
 # The detailed description
 ```
 Alternatively, installing *doxypypy* enables Doxygen to use docstrings (i.e. `""" ... """`) and slightly more human-readable formatting.
 For example, with *doxypypy* the docstring can be located in the function, and looks like the following.
+For Syndicate, doxypypy is already configured, therefore the docstrings format is compatible.
 ```
 def myfunction(arg1, arg2, kwarg='whatever.'):
     """